sakirma/LetsGo-CSV/README.md

 ### CSV

+There is a chance that the starting rows in the CSV has invalid readings. <br> I assume removing the first invalid readings until the next valid readings wouldn't do harm to the result, since that the CSV files has millions of data for readings and removing the first 10 or 100 readings would still give an accurate result at the end.

-My first assumption was to be able to create a csv generator with a custom package. <br>
+First I created a csv generator in a module. <br>
 The goal of this choice is to be able to:

 * Find or learn a package that can generate the csv files